xbeat/Machine-Learning/README.md

 Introduction to Gradient Descent

 Gradient descent is an optimization algorithm used to find the minimum of a function by iteratively adjusting the parameters in the direction of the negative gradient.
 In the context of neural networks, gradient descent is used to optimize the weights and biases of the network by minimizing the cost or loss function.

+## Imputing Missing Data in Mixed-Type Datasets with MissForest

+Introduction to MissForest

+MissForest is a powerful non-parametric algorithm for imputing missing values in mixed-type datasets.
+It utilizes random forests to handle both categorical and continuous variables simultaneously, making it versatile for various data types.
+This method iteratively imputes missing values by training a random forest on observed values, predicting missing values, and repeating until convergence or a maximum number of iterations is reached.

 ## Understand How Namedtuple Works in Python